vicahto/vicahto/README.md

 - 👋 Hello, I’m Victor
-- 👀 I’m interested in Blockchain and web development, graphics, FX, and Crypto
+- 👀 A web developer with a keen eye for details.
-- 💞️ I’m looking to collaborate on any of the things mentioned above
+- 💞️ Happy to collaborate! 😊
 - 📫 How to reach me: https://www.linkedin.com/in/ellahvictor/

 <!---